kylefox/js-image-filters/README.md

 Allows you to sequentially apply filters to images (`Image` or `HTMLImageElement`).
 These are just basic experiments with modifying image data using the `canvas` element.
 The code is written in CoffeeScript, but can be used with normal JavaScript.

+_The demo works best in Safari because other browsers have security limitations that prevent them accessing image data from local files.
+Things will work fine if the images/scripts are served off the same domain, however._

 Basic Use
 =========